wyminc/ng-rolodex/README.md

 When the user is not logged in, the only page that should be available to them is the Login page.

+#### Login Guard

+Create a `login-guard.service.ts` file in `/src/app/services` and implement a `canActivate` method that checks to see if the user is logged in or not.
+Return true if the user is logged and return false if the user is not.
+This login-guard should be placed all routes that require a user to be logged in to function properly.
+The routes needed to be protected are: '/', '/contacts', '/profile', '/contacts/new', and '/contacts/:id'.

 #### Contacts

 The `/contacts` route will list all contacts for this user.